 (The following are accounts of meetings with LDS missionaries, documenting the mindset of the elders, who made it their mission to try to convince me that Joseph Smith never used or possessed a seer stone, one year before the LDS Church held a press conference & shared photos of Joseph Smith’s brown seer stone with the world)

 The LDS missionaries came over along with an older LDS man.
-All three men sat through me reading Book of Mormon Problems from my LDS Series; then, they allowed me to read my short work about my Near Death Experience; then I quit reading and shared my Christian testimony.
+All three men sat through me reading Book of Mormon Problems from my LDS Series; then I quit reading and shared my Christian testimony.